parcel-bundler/source-map/README.md

 For caching sourcemaps we have a `toBuffer()` function which returns a buffer that can be saved on disk for later use and combining sourcemaps very quickly.

-You can add a cached map to a SourceMap instance using the `addBufferMappings(buffer, lineOffset, columnOffset)` function, where you can also offset the generated line and column.
+You can add a cached map to a SourceMap instance using the `addBuffer(buffer, lineOffset, columnOffset)` function, where you can also offset the generated line and column.

 ## Inspiration and purpose

 ### Why did we write this library

-Parcel is a performance concious bundler, and therefore we like to optimise Parcel's performance as much as possible.
+Parcel is a performance conscious bundler, and therefore we like to optimise Parcel's performance as much as possible.

-Our original source-map implementation used mozilla's source-map and a bunch of javascript and had issues with memory usage and serialisation times (we were keeping all mappings in memory using JS objects and write/read it using JSON for caching).
+Our original source-map implementation used mozilla's source-map and a bunch of javascript and had issues with memory usage and serialization times (we were keeping all mappings in memory using JS objects and write/read it using JSON for caching).

-This implementation has been written from scratch in Rust minimizing the memory usage, by utilising indexes for sources and names and optimising serialisation times by using flatbuffers instead of JSON for caching.
+This implementation has been written from scratch in Rust minimizing the memory usage, by utilizing indexes for sources and names and optimizing serialization times by using Buffers instead of JSON for caching.

 ### Previous works and inspiration

 Without these libraries this library wouldn't be as good as it is today.
-We've inspired and optimised our code using ideas and patterns used inside these libraries as well as used it to figure out how sourcemaps should be handled properly.
+We've inspired and optimized our code using ideas and patterns used inside these libraries as well as used it to figure out how sourcemaps should be handled properly.

 - [source-map by Mozilla](https://github.com/mozilla/source-map)
 - [source-map-mappings by Nick Fitzgerald](https://github.com/fitzgen/source-map-mappings)